tushargoel86/system_design_principle/load_balancer/Readme.md

 To overcome all this we need to use __Consistent Hashing__

 __Consistent Hashing__ maps servers to the key space and assigns requests(mapped to relevant buckets, called load) to the next clockwise server.
 Consistent hashing assigns requests to the servers in a way that the load is balanced are remains close to equal.
+You can see __implementation__ as well.

 <h3> Sticky and Non Sticky sessions: </h3>